Why do I feel disconnected from myself?

 This often begins as a strength.
 Being adaptable, capable, and easy to get along with can help us succeed and stay connected.
 When adaptation becomes automatic and unexamined, attention gradually shifts away from the self.
 Over time, our internal relationship weakens.
 The self just stops being referenced.

-How this pattern forms
+How does this pattern form?

 For many of us, disconnection forms slowly, through years of prioritizing what's required, expected, or necessary over what's internally true.
 We learn to read situations and soften, or completely bypass, our wants and needs in order to keep things smooth, maintain connection, or avoid conflict.